mjrevel/laughingrelic.github.io/README.md

 - Godot 4.6+ installed, alternatively you can try the [Godot Web Editor](https://editor.godotengine.org/releases/latest/)
 - Basic Godot user interface knowledge
 ### Opening the Project
-You ran run the project directly through the [web](https://mjrevel.github.io/laughingrelic.github.io/movement-lesson/movement-lesson.html)[1].
+You can run the project directly through the [web](https://mjrevel.github.io/laughingrelic.github.io/movement-lesson/movement-lesson.html)[1].
 If you'd like to explore the contents of this demo, you're welcome to check out and run the source code[2]

 [1] https://mjrevel.github.io/laughingrelic.github.io/movement-lesson/movement-lesson.html
 <br/>